General

 Logistics Data Integration Best Practices: Avoiding Common Pitfalls

 Successful logistics data integration requires both technical excellence and organizational alignment.
-These proven practices accelerate implementation while minimizing risk.
+These proven practices accelerate supply chain control tower implementation while minimizing risk.

 Start with Standards, Not Custom Development